URIELRAFEEEA/world-cup-monte-carlo-simulation/README.md

-# Monte Carlo Simulation of World Cup Tournament Outcomes
+# Dynamic Monte Carlo Simulation of World Cup Tournament Outcomes

 ## Overview

-This project explores how stochastic processes and Monte Carlo simulation can be used to model FIFA World Cup knockout tournaments.
-Rather than predicting real tournament outcomes, it demonstrates how latent team strength and randomness interact in high-variance competitive systems.
+This project explores how stochastic processes, probability theory and Monte Carlo simulation can be used to model FIFA World Cup knockout tournaments.

+The aim is not to predict football outcomes with certainty, but rather to investigate how latent team strength and randomness interact within a high-variance competitive system.

+The project develops from a static tournament model into a dynamic framework where team strength estimates are updated as new information becomes available during the tournament.

+---

-## Mathematical Model
+# Mathematical Framework

-Each team is assigned a latent strength score based on attacking, defensive and midfield quality.
+Each team is represented through a latent strength parameter based on football quality across different dimensions such as:

+- Attacking ability
+- Defensive stability
+- Midfield control

-Match outcomes are simulated using a logistic probability model
+Match outcomes are simulated using a logistic probability model:

-P(i beats j)=1/(1+exp(-Δ/σ))
+\[
+P(i \text{ wins}) =
+\frac{1}{1+\exp(-\Delta_{ij}/\sigma)}
+\]

+where:

-where Δ represents the difference in latent strength and σ controls tournament volatility.
+- \( \Delta_{ij} \) represents the difference in latent strength between teams.

-## Simulation
-- 10,000 Monte Carlo simulations
-- Knockout tournament represented as an absorbing Markov process
-- Implemented in R

-## Results
-Example championship probabilities:

-France ..........
-59%
-Argentina .......
-21%
-Spain ...........
-13%
-Portugal ........
-3%

-The simulations illustrate that even highly rated teams remain vulnerable to randomness.

-## Repository Contents

-- World Cup Simulation.qmd
-- World-Cup-Simulation2.pdf

-## Skills Demonstrated
+- \( \sigma \) represents tournament volatility.

+Higher volatility allows greater uncertainty, while lower volatility allows strength differences to dominate outcomes.

+---

+# Methods

+The model uses:

 - Monte Carlo simulation
-- Statistical modelling
+- Logistic probability modelling
+- Markov chain representation of knockout tournaments
-- Stochastic processes
+- Absorbing state processes
+- Dynamic updating of latent strengths
+- R programming

+---

+# Simulation Framework

+The tournament is represented as a stochastic process:

+\[
+32 \rightarrow 16 \rightarrow 8 \rightarrow 4 \rightarrow 2 \rightarrow 1
+\]

+Each simulation represents one possible tournament path.

+Thousands of tournament realizations are generated to estimate the empirical probability distribution of possible champions.

+---

+# Dynamic Updating

+The updated version introduces information-based updating.

+As the tournament progresses, new information enters the filtration:

+- Match results
+- Defensive performances
-- Markov chains
+- Tactical observations
-- Probability theory
+- Player availability
-- R
+- Tournament momentum

+The latent strength of each team is therefore allowed to evolve:

+\[
+S_i(t+1)=S_i(t)+U_i(t)
+\]

+where \(U_i(t)\) represents the adjustment after incorporating new information.

+---

+# Repository Contents